 - Add some butter and garnish with cilantro leaves.

 Follow My Ginger Garlic Kitchen on Pinterest for even more great ideas and deliciously appealing recipes!

 Related: Restaurant Style Indian Garlic Naan

-This curry is usually made with lots of butter and cream.
-But I normally replace butter with margarine and cream with whole milk.
+Dal Makhani curry is usually made with lots of butter and cream.
+However, I normally replace cream with whole milk.
 And frankly, I haven’t found any significant difference.
 The key is not in the butter and cream — the key to make a flavorful dal makhani is the cooking process and amalgamation of right ingredients.
 The perfect marination of awesomely blended spices with lentils mix leads to a truly authentic and delicious dal Makhani.

 This is completely gluten-free and making it Vegan is super easy.
 To make a Vegan version, replace milk (or cream) with some almond milk.
 And use vegan margarine.

 I have made this lentils curry in a pressure cooker, but you can easily make it in an instant pot.